 I woke up to my body being jostled around.
 It all hurt.
-Every muscle felt like I had just worked it specifically for hours on end.
-Every bounce reinforced the pain and made me groan.
+Every muscle felt overworked.
+Each movement flared the pain radiating through my body.
+I groaned as I opened my heavy eyelids.

 “Oh, good.
 You’re awake.”